-Developed by a team led by principal investigator Anantha Shekhar, M.D., Ph.D., IU’s Associate Vice President for University Clinical Affairs and IU School of Medicine’s executive associate dean for research affairs, the Precision Health Initiative is a $120 million investment in transforming biomedical research, health care, and Indiana University.
-As many as 39 new, full-time faculty members will be hired through the Initiative, at the IU School of Medicine, IU Bloomington, and IUPUI.
-New facilities will include new gene editing and sequencing cores at IUSM, a cell Good Manufacturing Practice facilities, and a cross-campus Center for Chemical Biology and Biotherapeutics.
-The program will also support the creation of a Precision Health Data Commons, a Precision Health Integration and Analytics Platform, a longitudinal precision health cohort, and new educational programs focusing on precision health.
+The Precision Health Initiative was developed by a team of researchers led by Principal Investigator Anantha Shekhar, MD, PhD, IU’s associate vice president for University Clinical Affairs and IU School of Medicine’s executive associate dean for research affairs.
+The initiative is a $120 million investment in transforming biomedical research, health care and Indiana University.
+Through the initiative, as many as 39 new, full-time faculty members will be hired at IU School of Medicine, IU Bloomington and IUPUI.
+New facilities will include new gene editing and sequencing cores at IU School of Medicine, a cell Good Manufacturing Practice facility and a cross-campus Center for Chemical Biology and Biotherapeutics.
+The initiative will also support the creation of a Precision Health Data Commons, a Precision Health Integration and Analytics Platform, a longitudinal precision health cohort and new educational programs focusing on precision health.